What Is Post-Weld Heat Treatment and Why Does It Matter?

 Low-Alloy Heat Windows

-Low-alloy steels typically need PWHT in the 1,200°F to 1,600°F range (650°C to 870°C) to relieve residual stress effectively without degrading the base metal.
+Low-alloy steels often need PWHT in the 1,200°F to 1,600°F range (650°C to 870°C).
+This range helps relieve residual stress without degrading the base metal.

-If you stay below the target, you may leave harmful residual stress locked in; if you overshoot, you can alter strength and undermine performance.
+If you stay below the target, you may leave harmful residual stress locked in.
+If you overshoot, you can alter strength and undermine performance.

 Stainless Steel Limits

-Stainless steels demand tighter PWHT control than many carbon or low-alloy grades, because the correct temperature range depends heavily on the specific metal family.
-You must match stainless steel grades to the intended heat treatment effects, or you’ll risk corrosion loss and property drift.
+Stainless steels demand tighter PWHT control than many carbon or low-alloy grades.
+The correct range depends heavily on the stainless steel family.

-• Austenitic grades often sit near 900°F–1,500°F (482°C–815°C).
+• Austenitic grades often sit near 900°F to 1,500°F (482°C to 815°C).

 • Ferritic grades need narrow limits to block harmful transformations.